Skip to content

 • Cause: the model produced malformed JSON, or the stream was truncated.
 The library recovers arguments best-effort and records how in Diagnostics rather than failing the whole response.

 • Fix: before running a tool with side effects, check Diagnostics and decline partial or invalid arguments.
 On a decode error, return a tool error (result.IsError = true) so the model can correct the call.
-See the tool-loop checklist.
+See the Executing tool calls.